 Hepatitis C is caused by the hepatitis C virus (HCV).
-The hepatitis C virus is spread through contact with the blood of an infected person.
+The hepatitis C virus is spread through contact with the blood of an infected person or IV drug use.

 A woman with hepatitis can pass the virus on to her baby during birth.
 The hepatitis C virus is not spread through food or water.

 Factors that may increase your chance of hepatitis C include:

 Most people with hepatitis C do not have symptoms.
-Over time, the disease can cause serious liver damage.
+Over time, untreated disease can cause serious liver damage.